caemar/mas-install-letsencrypt/README.md

 ## Reference

 For reference the following steps describes how to retrieve the ansible scriptps from the operator and to modify the scripts to replace a Route with Ingress.
-The ingress uses the letencrypt ClusterIssuer to create signed certificates.
+The Ingress uses the letencrypt ClusterIssuer to create signed certificates.

 1. Retrieve operators ansible scripts from entitymgr Pods.